 The unsupported acrylic paint images are made on glass.
 The glass is placed between the image maker and the object that is the model.
 Alike the Renaissance Perspectographer, the viewer must carefully choose it’s view point and hold absolutely still during the image making process, sometimes for many hours.
-If the model is human, if she is human.
+If the model is human, she must also hold absolutely still for the whole procedure.
 After the image is made, a thick last layer of paint is applied on the glass.
 When this layer is dry, the painting is removed from the glass in one piece.
-This autonomous bed of dry paint is what is exhibited, held to the wall with double-sided tape or with Velcro, like a poster stripped from a wall or a tapestry.
+This autonomous bed of dry paint is what is exhibited, held to the wall with Velcro, like a tapestry in a Museum.

 In the case of the sculpture-based images (2009), the models consist mostly of clay and are destroyed right after the image is finished.
 The images are made in the same place were the clay is taken from the soil: Monte Mimo, in Alvalade do Sado, Alentejo.
 The clay was later used in an architectonic structure.